mediadrop/mediadrop/doc/install/mac-os.rst

 .. sourcecode:: bash

-    which gcc
+    which cc

-The which command is recommended at many steps in this tutorial to ensure that you have installed the needed tool, and in this case checks to see if we have the compiler ready.
+This checks to see if we have the compiler ready.
 No output after hitting return means it's not installed; output indicates that it is installed and tells us exactly where it is in our system.

 Now that you've got XCode installed, we need to set up python.
-Every Mac does come with an Apple-provided system version, but it is safest and best practice to not use this and instead install a new version.
+Every Mac does come with an Apple-provided system version, but it is safest and best practice to not use this and instead install a fresh version.
 There are a few ways of doing this, but for our purposes it is best to do so with Homebrew.

 Install `Homebrew <http://mxcl.github.com/homebrew/>`_ by following the instructions